 The exhibition was held in the Operation Room of Recinte Modernista Sant Pau which boasts huge panes of glass that once allowed daylight to flood in while surgery was undertaken.
 Sant Pau is hospital complex that is today partly an Art Nouveau Site.
 The paintings were placed against the windows of the Operation Room.
 The site-specific installation is the contemporary interpretation of “stained glass (vitrail)” art that goes well with the Catalan Modernist spirit of the Pavillion.
 The spirit of being luminous, bright, absolutely full of light.
 The installation relies on daylight, as did the Operation Room back in the old days.
 The colors of the paintings will change depending on the intensity of the daylight outside.

-This project is the result of the IRB Barcelona’s Artist in Residence Program that Süter carried out during 2018, and she was selected to be the only official Artist in Residence at IRB Barcelona.
+This project is the result of the Suter`s collaboration with IRB Barcelona as an Artist in Resident that Süter carried out during 2018, and she was selected to be the only official Artist in Residence at IRB Barcelona.
 Quo Artis Foundation is one of the members of the jury for this residency program, and the curator of Ayşe Gül Süter`s solo show “Microspheres”.
 The project was also supported by Turkish Cultural Foundation and Barcelona Turkish Consulate General.

 Photos © Pere Virgill